byrd-laif/soilMakers/readme.md

 ## *The Ecology Is The Economy.*
 **Nature is the *balance sheet.***

-***Transforming an environmental withdraw to an environmental deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting this into bio-gold- Eco-logical Pro-biotics.***
+***Transforming an ecological withdraw to an environMental deposit for the future.
+Mobilizing bio-resources (organic refuse) and converting this into bio-gold- Eco-logical Pro-biotics for whole health, soil to soul.***

-***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature.
+***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature, prevention of the wasteful use of resources.

 ### Eco-Logical Movement And Enterprise